 Homeless Veteran Reintegration Program: We offer individualized education, training, and other resources to assist homeless Veterans in achieving their employment goals.
 For those Veterans struggling with homelessness, we have a housing program that promotes stability and assistance with housing.
 With the assistance of our Veterans team members, many life sustaining resources are available to those we proudly call Veterans.
-For more information on this program, see https://example.com/hRVP_Bervices-new-all-HVRP@shelterinc.org.
+For more information on this program, see hRVP Services or email HVRP@shelterinc.org.